We Are All Anandamide Factories

 The neuromodulatory system plays important roles in central nervous system development, synaptic plasticity, and the response to endogenous and environmental insults, such as war.
 Endogenous cannabinoids are molecules made by your body during a good sleep, provided you have a healthy diet and are properly hydrated.

-For more than two decades, the goal of my moderate to extreme exercise has been to produce the lipid-soluble endocannabinoid called anandamide in sufficent quantities to circulate from my blood into my brain1.
+Moderate to extreme exercise produces the lipid-soluble endocannabinoid called anandamide in sufficent quantities to circulate from blood into brain1.

 Unlike running, ibogamine (Ibogaine, Iboga) is no pleasure party.
 It’s a monoterpenoid indole alkaloid isolated from the Tabernaemontana flowering plant genus.
 Iboga is a powerful hallucinogenic used for millennia by people who dwell in Gabon’s forests in vision-inducing ceremonies.
 Side effects can include seizures, paralysis, cardiac arrest and death.
 You should not run for at least 24 hours after drinking 50 grams of Iboga juice.
 Better to relax, paint your face, listen to slutty playlists and look into the mirror.